 Arguments

-Covariate matrix (no intercept).
+Covariate matrix (no intercept) for training sample.

 method